-The main difference when it comes to hardware and tone, is the bridge.
+The main difference when it comes to hardware and tone is the bridge.
 It is totally up to the guitarist which one is right for them.
 Some of us like a fixed bridge as much as we like a Floyd Rose.
-Neither are better, just different.
+Neither is better, just different.

 There are three main types of bridges.

 Fixed bridges are mounted directly to the wood of the body of the guitar.
 The strings are either top mounted or they are strung through the body.
 This kind of bridge doesn’t have any moving parts.